EvanZhouDev/cubecode/README.md

 - **Corner Orientation**: There are a total of 7 corners that matter (as explained above).
 We will arbitrarily select one corner to always ignore.
 We simply will write the orientations of those 7 corners as a base-3 number.
   - ex.
 A corner orientation that can be represented as `[0,1,2,0,2,1,1,2]` would be written as $01202112_3$ (subscript meaning "base 3").
 This can be converted into the base 10 number $1283$.
 - **Edge Orientation**: Almost exactly the same as Corner Orientation.
 We will arbitrarily select one edge to always ignore, then write the orientation of the remaining 11 edges as a base-2 number.
 - **Corner Permutation**: In order to encode corner permutation, we simply get a length-8 array of where all the corners are at, and encode it with it's Lehmer Code.
-Then, we can get it's Index as described above.
+Then, we can get it's Index as described [in the prerequisites](#prerequisites).
   - ex.
 A corner permutation may look like `[4,5,2,1,3,6,7,0]`.
 Then, we can obtain it's Lehmer Code and it's Index.
 - **Edge Permutation**: Almost exactly the same as Corner Permutation.
 We will get the permutation of the edges as a length-12 array and encode it with the Lehmer Code to get its Index.